DIY Make a Gymnastics Beam at Home (under $10! in NO Time!)

 Today we’re building a LOW BEAM.
 Most people assume any beam is a “balance beam” but in reality there are differences.
 You can also explore building a floor beam (sits right on the floor), or a balance beam (which has legs).
 But, we’re building a low beam because it’s quick and easy and perfect for practicing balance for beginners!
 Floor beams are also great because they’re easier to store away when you’re not using them.

 Practicing the beam helps develop strength and balance, and by repetitive practicing and stretching, gymnasts will improve not only their beam routine, but also their floor routine and of course the psychological block of mastering those movements in the air.

 If you’re a gymnastic parent like me, then you know how expensive gymnastics meets, leotards, classes and equipment can be!
 Even the essentials cost a lot.
 It’s not cheap, that’s for sure!

-My daughter started gymnastics last year, and now she wants to practice at home.
-I checked out gymnastics equipment and gymnastics mats on Amazon but couldn’t find anything decent in my price range.
+My daughter started gymnastics , and wanted to practice at home.
+I checked out gymnastics equipment such as balance beams and bars and gymnastics mats on Amazon but couldn’t find anything decent in my price range.
 So, next I turned to Craigslist and my local Facebook garage sale groups in hopes of finding cheap gymnastics equipment.
 Sadly, there was nothing available.
 And, the few things that were for sale either sold incredibly fast before I could respond to the classified ad, or the item was priced higher than new!
 So, as a last resort I wondered how to make gymnastics practice mini bar at home.
 I Googled it and got quite a few ideas, but not one single post I found showed actual plans or really explained what they did.
 So, my husband agreed to help and we headed to the home improvement store.